r-neal-kelly/doticu-skylib/README.md

 # Skylib
 A static library for SKSE plugins, designed to help you interact with the game engine behind The Elder Scrolls V: Skyrim SE.
-Following in the footsteps of SKSE and CommonLibSSE, Skylib reveals native data structures and functions, and also provides new algorithms you can use to create more stable and efficient plugins.
+Following in the footsteps of SKSE and CommonLibSSE, Skylib reveals native C++ data structures and functions, and additionaly provides new algorithms you can use to create more stable and efficient plugins.

+Skylib was created specifically to make dealing with the intricacies of the game engine more stable and reliable, and hopefully less mysterious too.
+An attempt has been made to introduce an intuitive API so that less time is spent puzzling and more time spent producing.

 ### Build Requirements
 - Windows 7/10